Towards a universality picture for the relaxation to equilibrium of kinetically constrained models: A constrained Poincar e inequality for product measures

 so that it is enough to prove the constrained Poincar\'e inequality \eqref{eq:thinfinity} with $c^\infty_x$ replaced by $c^{(0)}_x\prod_{n=1}^\infty c_x^{(n,1)}c_x^{(n,2)}$.
 More precisely we will prove that, for any $k\in \bbN$ and any local function $f$,

 The theorem will then follow by taking the limit $k\to +\infty$ and using \eqref{eq:monotone}.
 In order to prove \eqref{eq:finN} we want to apply Theorem \ref{thm:1} which in turn requires finding a family of weights $\{\l_I\}_{I\subset [k]\cup\{0\}}$ satisfying \eqref{eq:key_condition}.
-For this purpose we first recall a standard estimates from super-critical site percolation \cite{Grimmett} valid for all $p$ small enough:
+A standard Peierls argument implies that, for all $p$ small enough,

 with $\lim_{p\to 0}m(p)=+\infty$.
 In particular, recalling the definition of $\e_x^{(I)}$ and $\D_x^{(I)}$ from Section \ref{sec:main_result}, we have the following bounds:

 Let now $\l_I= e^{-\frac{m(p)}{2}\ell_{n(I)}}$ if $I\neq \{0\}$ and $\l_I=\sqrt{p}$ if $I=\{0\}$.
 With this choice it is easy to check that there exists $p_0$ independent of $k$ such that for $p<p_0$